We will be closed for the 4th Of July weekend. Please see our calendar for more details.

-A. Apple Pay gives you the ability to pay using your iPhone 6, 6 plus, or apple watch.
-You can add your debit card or credit card to the wallet App on your phone, and then use your phone to ‘check out’ at any merchant that is set up.
-It is a contactless payment technology and has a unique security features built right into the devices you have with you each day.
-By using your iPhone, Apple Watch, or iPad you will be able to pay simply, securely, and in a private way.
+A. Apple Pay gives you the ability to pay using your iPhone, iPad or Apple Watch.
+You can add your debit card or credit card to the Wallet App on your iPhone, and then use your phone to ‘check out’ at any merchant that accepts Apple Pay.
+It is a contact less payment technology and has a unique security features built right into the devices you have with you each day.
+By using your iPhone, Apple, iPad, or Apple Watch you will be able to pay simply, securely, and in a private way.

-A. Currently Apple is only offering Apple Pay on 3 devices: iPhone 6, iPhone 6 plus, and Apple Watch.
-This system is running off the IOS 8.
+A. Currently Apple is offering Apple Pay on iPhone 6 or later and the Apple Watch.

 A. It is in the Wallet application.
 This application stores boarding passes, tickets, coupon and more; now you can store your credit cards and debit cards.
 To get started, you can add the credit or debit card from your iTunes account to Wallet by simply entering the card security code.

 A. Every time you hand over your credit or debit card to pay, your card number and identity are visible.
 With Apple Pay, instead of using your actual credit or debit card, a unique device account number is assigned, encrypted, and securely stored in the secure element, a dedicated chip in the iPhone, iPad, and Apple Watch.
 These numbers are never stored on Apple’s severs.
 When you make a purchase, the device account number, along with a transaction-specific dynamic security code is used to process your payment.
 Your actual card number is not shared by Apple with the merchants when payment is transmitted.